At a glance: Super Tuesday states and delegate counts

 Delegate count: 16

-Sanders won Vermont and secured at least 10 delegates, with Biden winning at least five.
+Sanders won Vermont and secured at least 10 of its delegates, with Biden winning at least five.

 Sanders has represented Vermont in Congress for decades and was expected to win easily.